rytrasmi/dccrpg.github.io/_posts/2020-02-11-DCC-toronto-tuesday.md

 The #1 objective is to have fun!

 Players will start at level 0.
 We will then progress through several published modules tied together by a sandbox campaign setting.
-Progress will be swift, and I will aim to have each module completed in one or two sessions, give or take.
+Progress will be swift, and we will aim to have each module completed in one or two sessions, give or take.
 You will likely level up every 2 or 3 sessions.

 No commitment required.
 You may attend or skip sessions as your schedule demands.
 You will be welcomed back at any time with the same character(s) that you left off with.
 Nobody controls your character(s) but you.